More Than 2,000 Unique Robotically Manufactured Bricks Generate Variable Walls in This Pavilion

-Developed by researchers and students from the Faculty of Architecture at HKU and Sino Group, the 'Ceramic Constellation Pavilion' is built on a wooden structure that supports a series of "walls" formed by about 2,000 clay bricks.
+Developed by researchers and students from the Faculty of Architecture at HKU and supported by Sino Group, the 'Ceramic Constellation Pavilion' is built on a wooden structure that supports a series of "walls" formed by about 2,000 clay bricks.
 Each of these individual components is unique and has been manufactured using robotic technology and 3D printing, allowing to generate different types of transparency and opacity in their different faces.

 Description from the architects.
 The Pavilion is the first outcome of a new collaboration between The Faculty of Architecture at HKU and Sino Group.
 The research initiative that supports arts, cultures, and technology is intended to foster cultural awareness of new technologies for the built environment.